Tuller/PublishAddon/README.md

 # Publish-Addon

-This is a powershell module I wrote so that I can invoke the [Bigwigs Packager](https://github.com/BigWigsMods/packager) locally when testing addons.
+This is a PowerShell module I wrote so that I can invoke the [Bigwigs Packager](https://github.com/BigWigsMods/packager) locally when testing addons.